Expert: Insurance Pain Coming for NC Businesses, Workers

-During the closing days of the 2013 session, there was also an measure floated to eliminate the task force.
-But that effort was opposed by several members of the House, including the late Rep. Jim Fulghum (R-Raleigh) who died last week.
+During the closing days of the 2013 session, there was also a measure floated to eliminate the task force.
+But that effort was opposed by several members of the House, including the late Rep. Jim Fulghum (R-Raleigh), who died last week.
 Fulghum, a physician, was also on the task force.

-McLeod rattled off a list of legislative accomplishments since the creation of the committee in 1991, including regulations around bicycle helmets, seat belts, strengthening the child-abuse response system, anti-poisoning measures and programs to reduce the infant mortality rate.
+McLeod rattled off a list of legislative accomplishments since the creation of the committee in 1991, including regulations around bicycle helmets and seat belts, strengthening the child-abuse response system, anti-poisoning measures and programs to reduce the infant mortality rate.

 “It has helped crate a tremendous focus on improving outcomes for kids and reducing fatalities,” she said.

 McLeod made the point that all of the members of the task force – including McLeod, who leads a group that advocates for policies to help children and families – are volunteers.
 The only expenses for the task force are for one employee who has a salary of $62,585.